slub/mets-mods2tei/README.md

 Options:
-  -o, --ocr                       Serialize OCR into resulting TEI -l, --log-level [DEBUG|INFO|WARN|ERROR|OFF]
+  -o, --ocr                       Serialize OCR into resulting TEI -T, --text-group TEXT           File group which contains the full text -l, --log-level [DEBUG|INFO|WARN|ERROR|OFF]
   --help                          Show this message and exit.
 ```

-It reads METS XML via URL or file argument and prints the resulting TEI
+It reads METS XML via URL or file argument and prints the resulting TEI,
 including the extracted information from the MODS part of the METS.

 Example: